Current State of Things (2024 Edition)

 What to expect in 2024-25

-The biggest difference could be having Vasilevskiy and Sergachev available for the full year.
-Vasy missed the first 20 games of the season, and Tampa only won 9 of those in his absence.
+Off the bat, the biggest difference could be having goaltender Andrei Vasilevskiy, one of the best goaltenders in the league, available for the full year.
+Vasy missed the first 20 games of the season, (about 25% of their season) and Tampa only won 9 of those in his absence.
 Conversely, when he was in net they went 30-22.
 Factor in that the first month or so back from injury he was still knocking the rust off and re-finding his form and re-adjusting to the speed and intensity of an NHL game.
 With Vasy healthy for a full season, Tampa in theory could win more games and secure a higher seed.
+Even if he were to miss some time, Jonas Johanssen should benefit from last year's experience of filling in for Vasy and be better equipped to fill in as a reliable second option when needed.

 The Bolts play in the Atlantic Division along with 7 other teams.
 This includes the Florida Panthers, Toronto Maple Leafs, and Boston Bruins, all of whom seem to be good every year and all of whom finished ahead of Tampa this season.
 But as long as Tampa can stay ahead of the other 4 members, the Detroit Red Wings, Ottawa Senators, Montreal Canadiens, and Buffalo Sabres, they'll still place top 4 in their division which should, in theory, make a return to the playoffs likely.

 All in all, I expect next year to look fairly similar to the past few.
 Tampa will do just enough to finish towards the middle of the standings and clinch a playoff spot without overworking itself.
 Hopefully this time around the playoff run continues past the first round.
-This group's title window isn't going to be open forever, but hopefully there's at least one more deep run left in them before the window closes.
+This group's title window isn't going to be open forever, but hopefully there's at least another deep run or two left in them before the window closes.

 Orlando Magic